Main Content Start

 - Located in Bentonville, Arkansas, near the home office of Wal-Mart, J.B.
 Hunt, and Tyson.

-As an international student at NWACC, you are required to purchase college supplied medical insurance during your studies as indicated on your Financial Statement Form and in NWACC Policy 4014.3.
-(Please attach Policy link).
-This is due each Fall and Spring semester by the last Tuesday prior to the start of classes and can be paid on the NWACC Marketplace.
+As an international student at NWACC, you are required to purchase college supplied medical insurance during your studies as indicated on your Financial Statement Form and in the NWACC Policy 4014.3.
+This is due each fall and spring semester by the last Tuesday prior to the start of classes and can be paid on the NWACC Marketplace.